PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

          {% endfor %}
          }

-.. example:: Definiton of elements within the super structure
+.. example:: Definition of elements within the super structure

    .. comp:: Component A
       :id: C_A